Jess33B/periodpal/README.md

 Feel free to fork this project and make pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is provided as-is.
-For other licensing details, please include a license that suits your needs.